awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_upload-lists.md

 ## To update trusted IP lists and threat lists<a name="update-lists-procedure"></a>

 If you make changes to a trusted IP list or a threat list that is already uploaded and activated in GuardDuty \(for example, rename the list or add more IP addresses to it\), you must update this list in GuardDuty and reactivate it in order for GuardDuty to use the latest version of the list in its security monitoring scope\.
-To update a safe or threat list, you can either use the procedure below or run the [UpdateThreatIntelSet](https://docs.aws.amazon.com/guardduty/latest/APIReference/API_UpdateThreatIntelSet.html) and [UpdateIPSet](https://docs.aws.amazon.com/guardduty/latest/APIReference/API_UpdateIPSet.html) operations of the GuardDuty API\.
+To update a trusted IP or threat list, you can either use the procedure below or run the [UpdateThreatIntelSet](https://docs.aws.amazon.com/guardduty/latest/APIReference/API_UpdateThreatIntelSet.html) and [UpdateIPSet](https://docs.aws.amazon.com/guardduty/latest/APIReference/API_UpdateIPSet.html) operations of the GuardDuty API\.

 **To update trusted IP lists and threat lists \(console\)**